PierreBeucher/cloudypad/docs/src/game-launchers/steam.md

 ## Sign in to Steam

-Steam is automatically installed by Cloudy Pad and starts automatically.

 Steam welcome screen shows a login with a QR code and a login/password prompt.

 ![](../assets/steam-login.png)

 ### (Recommended) Mobile app with Steam Guard

+See [Steam Guard Mobile Authenticator](https://help.steampowered.com/en/faqs/view/7EFD-3CAE-64D3-1C31) to setup Steam guard for your account

-Use your phone or tablet to:
+Then use your phone or tablet to:
 - Download Steam application and sign in to the app
 - Tap on the shield 🛡️ button at the bottom of the screen
 - Scan the QR code shown by Steam on Moonlight